Fall 2023 Graduate Award Applications open. The application deadline is Friday, November 3, 2023 by 11:59pm.

-The Centre’s graduate funds are designed to supplement financial support that is available through a student’s home department or faculty, as well as through the School of Graduate Studies.
+The Centre’s graduate funds are designed to supplement supports that are available through a student’s home department or faculty, and through the School of Graduate Studies.
 They are not intended to replace the funding guarantee that is delivered to graduate students through their home units.
-They are, however, intended to address research-related expenses beyond those covered in those home units, to support activity designed to bolster SDS student engagement, to reward academic excellence, and to respond to emergencies.
+It is, however, intended to address research-related expenses beyond those covered in those home units, to support activity designed to bolster SDS student engagement, to reward academic excellence, and to respond to emergencies.

 The categories of expenses that the award committee will consider are as follows:

 Funding designed to meet unusual shortfalls, for example those faced by international students, or by all students close to the end of their program but beyond the stage of guaranteed funding.
-Unforetold emergencies arising from other circumstances may also be considered. *Please note that applications for bursaries require both the Graduate Awards Application as well as a Supplementary Financial Application.
-Applications which do not contain a completed Supplementary Financial Application will not be considered.
+Unforetold emergencies arising from other circumstances may also be considered.
+Students should submit a one-page description of their financial circumstances or shortfall, along with the graduate awards application form, to email@example.com.
+We accept bursary applications at any time.

 Hallam Awards of Excellence